jamesdean268/Google-Data-Structures-And-Algorithms/mapsanddictionaries/README.md

 ## Hash Set
 The hash set is one of the implementations of a set which is a data structure to store no repeated values.

+## Hash Map (Dictionary)
+The hash map is one of the implementations of a map which is used to store (key, value) pairs.